iSchool-597PR/2021_Spring_finals/README.md

 ![img_3.png](img_3.png)

-Conclusion : The graph generated indicates that the rate of terrorism in first world countries is declining as compared to the rate of terrorism in third world countries.
-Hence our hypothesis stands true.
+Conclusion : The graph generated indicates that the rate of terrorism in first world countries is more as compared to the rate of terrorism in third world countries.
+Hence our hypothesis stands false.

 2)	Attackers who assassinated government officials were holding non-immigrant visas.